ARMmbed/mbed-os-5-docs/docs/contributing/code_style.md

 ##### Arm Compiler 5

-mbed OS uses the following flags when compiling with Arm Compiler 5.
+Mbed OS uses the following flags when compiling with Arm Compiler 5.

 flag       | meaning
 -----------|---------------------------------------